 7. Speeding through towns: Have some respect for local communities.
 Don’t speed through their towns.
 You wouldn’t want people speeding up your street where your children play.

 8. Over-revving your bike: It’s fun in a tunnel or in a mountain cutting, but it’s plain anti-social in built-up areas or in rural areas where there is livestock.
 We’ve seen horses startled into running into barbed-wire fences by riders revving their bikes.
 If you see people riding horses on the side of the road, pull in your clutch and roll past quietly.

 9. Long warm-ups: It’s highly rude to warm up your bike for several minutes on a Sunday morning when everyone else is sleeping in or at a cafe where the fumes get in everyone’s lattes and carrot cake.
 It’s also pointless if you have an EFI engine.
-They are made to start and go without warming up.
+They are made to start and go with little warming up.

 10. Lane filtering: Motorists simply see it as jumping the queue.
 We don’t suggest you stop filtering, but we do suggest exercising some caution and courtesy.
 There is no chance to explain it’s actually good for all motorists, but at least give people a nod or wave as you ride past.
 When the lights turn green, make sure you get away quickly.
 Don’t stall or hold up the traffic on your 50cc scooter!

 Let’s all make an effort to be a little less anti-social this Christmas.
 Consider other road users and passersby.
 Wave, especially at kids.

 And if you’re not wearing a silly soul face mask or a Judge Dredd full-face helmet with a tinted visor, smile!